Miicroo/ha-birthdays/README.md

 ### Templated attributes
 Attributes to an entity can also be a template.
 To do calculations based on data from the entity, use the `this`-keyword.
-Be aware that templates that cannot be correctly parsed can lead to the entity not being loaded, so if your entity is suddenly gone after adding a templated attribute, please check the logs.
+Be aware that if a template that cannot be correctly parse it can lead to the entity not being loaded, so if your entity is suddenly gone after adding a templated attribute, please check the logs.

 Example calculating age in number of days: